exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - method definition: the `histogram` method needs to be defined.
 - method arguments: the method `from_dna` needs an argument.
 - strings: one string is passed as the input so it may be necessary to know about strings and string manipulation.
-- mixings: one way of solving this exercise is including the Enumerable module so it may be necessary to know about Ruby mixings.
+- mixings: one way of solving this exercise is including the `Enumerable` module so it may be necessary to know about Ruby mixings like `Enumerable` or `Comparable`.
 - loops: it may be necessary to iterate over the input data using loops and indexes.
 - collections: may be used to iterate or transform the input data.
 Some collections' methods that may be used: `inject, each, each_with_object, count`
 - exceptions: necessary to raise an exception if the input is not valid.